-The Company signed an option agreement with Teck Resources Ltd.("Teck"), in February 1, 2018, to earn a 100% interest in the Thundercloud Gold Property ("Thundercloud"), located in the central

-Wabigoon greenstone belt in Ontario.
-Pursuant to the agreement, the Company has an option to earn up to a 100% interest in the Property by spending \$6,000,000 over five years and by issuing 1,000,000 common shares of the Company to Teck Resources Ltd. The first 500,000 common shares were issued on February 26, 2018, the remaining 500,000 common shares are to be issued on the first anniversary of signing of the agreement.
-The Company must spend \$300,000 in the first year.
+The Company signed an option agreement with Teck Resources Limited ("Teck"), in February 1, 2018, to earn a 100% interest in the Thundercloud Gold Property ("Thundercloud"), located in the central Wabigoon greenstone belt in Ontario.
+Pursuant to the agreement, the Company has an option to earn up to a 100% interest in the Property by spending \$6,000,000 over five years and by issuing 1,000,000 common shares of the Company to Teck.
+The first 500,000 common shares were issued on February 26, 2018, the remaining 500,000 common shares were issued on September 20, 2019.
+The Company was obligated to spend \$300,000 in the first year, but this date has been extended per agreement between the parties.
 Teck retains a back-in right to earn back a 65% interest in the property.
-Please refer to press release dated February 1, 2018 for details of the transaction.
+Please refer to press release dated February 1, 2018 and the Company's current financial statement for details of the transaction.

 The Thundercloud property geological setting is comparable to the Abitibi belt in Eastern Ontario, but it is much less explored.
-The Belt contains numerous gold showings, several high grade deposits and historic past producers including the Big Master Mine (1902-1943) and the Laurentian Mine (1906-1909).
+The Belt contains numerous gold showings, several high grade deposits and historic past gold producers, including the Big Master Mine (1902-1943) and the Laurentian Mine (1906-1909).
 Exploration results to date indicate excellent potential to define bulk-tonnage orogenic gold mineralization with high-grade potential.
 Close to 30 million ounces of gold have been discovered in the area in recent years.

-The Property consists of 2,250 hectares, located 47 kilometres southeast of Dryden, Northwestern Ontario.
+The 2,250 hectare Property is located 47 kilometres southeast of Dryden in northwestern Ontario.
 It is readily accessible from the Trans-Canada Highway (Hwy 17).
-Dryden is a resource-based town with excellent infrastructure for mining operations.
+Dryden is a resource-based city with excellent infrastructure for mining operations.
 Several large-scale mining and exploration projects in the region include New Gold's Rainy River Mine (6.4 million oz gold and 18.7 million oz silver) and Agnico Eagle's Hammond Reef deposit (5.8 million oz gold).

 Two mineralized zones, the Pelham and West Contact, have been identified on the Property.
-The exploration done by Teck Resources Ltd. ("Teck") is well documented with supporting databases.
-Teck and others have completed 10,000 meters of core drilling with majority of the holes drilled in the Pelham Zone where 300,000 ounces of gold resource has been estimated.
+The exploration done by Teck is well documented with supporting databases.
+Teck and others have completed 10,000 meters of core drilling with majority of the holes drilled in the Pelham Zone.
 Thundercloud's West Contact Zone is less explored but shows great potential based on an outstanding trench result of 8.02 g/t gold over 39 meters, including 89.4 g/t over 3.0 meters.